Shabang-Systems/simon/README.md

 # #!/Simon
 Hello!
 Welcome to Simon.
-Simon is an open-source pipeline which allows for the ingestion, storage, and processing of a large body of textual information with LLMs.
+Simon is an open-source pipeline which allows for the ingestion, storage, and processing of a large body of textual information with LLMs and a Postgres Database.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Shabang-Systems/simon/main/static/promo.png" />